Updated April 2021

 Communicating with Families and Visitors

-The Trusts homes will follow Government guidance in respect of enabling visits to be conducted safety and successfully, including supporting visitors on how to prepare for a visit, including where testing is being carried out.
+The Trusts homes will follow Government guidance in respect of enabling visits to be conducted safety and successfully, including supporting visitors on how to prepare for a visit.

 The Trusts homes accepts that the arrangements for each set of visits will vary and need to be highly individualised.

-When visiting our care homes as an agreed “essential visitors” we will still ask you to:
+When visiting our care homes, we will still ask you to:

-We are confident that with these precautions in place we will be able to keep our residents safe.
+We are confident that with these precautions in place we will be able to keep our residents safe as possible.

 The home will update this visiting policy in the light of further developments and the easing of restrictions as the risk decrease.
 It will, however, return to a tightening- up if there are further cases of COVID-19 in the home or evidence of increased risk from community transmission that has been identified by local Public Health.